rclone/rclone/README.md

     rclone copy source:path dest:path

 Copy the source to the destination.
-Doesn't transfer unchanged files, testing first by modification time then by MD5SUM.
+Doesn't transfer unchanged files, testing by size and modification time or MD5SUM.
 Doesn't delete files from the destination.

     rclone sync source:path dest:path

-Sync the source to the destination.
-Doesn't transfer unchanged files, testing first by modification time then by size.
-Deletes any files that exist in source that don't exist in destination.
+Sync the source to the destination, changing the destination only.
+Doesn't transfer unchanged files, testing by size and modification time or MD5SUM.
+Destination is updated to match source, including deleting files if necessary.
 Since this can cause data loss, test first with the `--dry-run` flag.

     rclone ls [remote:path]